yant0/Converse/README.md

 # Converse
 A unit converter app for cooking (Optional task in Developers Android)

-I use a litte bit of a guidance from chatGPT for the Spinner since i dont know anything about spinner.
-Originally i have my own code to solve to conversion but it was pretty limited since it only uses milliliter as base unit.
+I used a litte bit of a help from chatGPT for the spinners since i dont know anything about spinners.
+Originally, i had my own code to solve to conversion but it was pretty limited since it only uses milliliter as base unit.

 Thanks for stopping by !